Switzerland

-Luxury ski trips, grand old hotels, serious spa culture, and summer in the Alps that feels far more cinematic than most people expect.
-Whether you are deciding between Zermatt, St. Moritz, or a Swiss wellness trip with lake views and very little friction, this is my guide to where to stay, what each place does best, and how to plan it well the first time.
+Switzerland does a few things better than almost anyone: ski trips that actually run well, grand old hotels with real atmosphere, spa culture that takes recovery seriously, and summer in the Alps that feels far more cinematic than most people expect.
+If you are deciding between Zermatt, St. Moritz, Andermatt, Gstaad, or a Swiss wellness trip with lake views and very little friction, this is where I would start.

 Updated March 2026 · Hotels I book · trips I actually send people on.